-The answer is complex in Texas because of local property tax laws.
+The answer is complex in Texas and San Antonio because of local property tax laws.
 If you are claiming a homestead exemption on your property taxes or if you are claiming an over 65 property tax exemption, you should not place your home in your trust because you will lose those tax exemptions when the house is owned by a trust.

 6. Can I be my own trustee?

 Yes, you can establish a living trust where you (and your spouse if you are married) act as trustee(s) and you and your spouse can be the beneficiaries as well.